-1. Now that you have loaded your filename.ins file into Olex2 click on the Work tab.

-- 2. Press the \bigvee button to the right of the word Solve. - This will bring up the Solve GUI as shown in Figure 2.
+- 1. Now that you have loaded your filename.ins file into Olex2 click on the Work tab. - 2.
+Press the ∨ button to the right of the word Solve. - 3.
+This will bring up the Solve GUI as shown in Figure 2.
 Clicking any of the grey headers (Solution Settings Extra, Toolbox Work, History, etc.) will expand those sections.
 Click the Solution Settings Extra header now. - 4.
 The top part of the Solve GUI shows you which solution program and method you are using, which Reflection (or data) file you are using, the Chemical Composition, Z, Z' and your estimated Atomic Volume.
 Your space group is also shown. - a.
-Each of these drop-down boxes contains a list of the available solution programs and methods. - For instance, using the XS program, you can change "Direct Methods" to "Patterson".
+Each of these drop-down boxes contains a list of the available solution programs and methods. - b.
+For instance, using the XS program, you can change "Direct Methods" to "Patterson".
 And you can change XS to XM to bring up "Dual Space" methods. - c.
 For the purposes of this manual, we will focus on using XS with either Direct Methods or Patterson methods.
-However, you might find that XM/ Dual Space method works better for the type of structures you will be solving.
-After you understand the workings of the GUI, experiment with different solution algorithms.
+However, you might find that XM/ Space method Dual or XT/ intrinsic Phasing works better for the type of structures you will be solving.
+After you understand starting a project the workings of the GUI, experiment with different solution algorithms.